Skip to content

 Connecting Applications to Kafka

-Applications running inside the same OpenShift project can reach the Kafka broker using the internal bootstrap address:
+Applications running in the same OpenShift project can access the Kafka broker through the internal bootstrap service created during cluster setup, as shown below:

 my-cluster-kafka-bootstrap:9092 # plaintext (no TLS)